TYPO3/Fluid/Documentation/Syntax/Variables.rst

 Accessing variables
 ===================

-Variables in Fluid can be accessed with the following syntax:
+Variables in Fluid can be accessed with the following braces :html:`{}` syntax:

 ..  code-block:: html